-We communicate with our shareholders through various platforms, including SEC filings, quarterly earnings calls and press releases, investor conferences, our sustainability report, and regular shareholder engagement calls.
+We communicate with our shareholders through various platforms, including SEC filings, quarterly earnings calls and press releases, investor conferences, our sustainability report, and regular shareholder engagement meetings and calls.
 We regularly engage with our shareholders throughout the year to discuss our business strategy and performance, corporate governance, sustainability, executive compensation, and other topics.
-These engagements provide an important platform for Targa's management team and Board of Directors to communicate business, sustainability, and other updates to shareholders and receive feedback on key topics.
-These discussions typically include some combination of our Executive Management team and Investor Relations.
+These engagements provide an important platform for Targa's management team and Board of Directors to communicate business, sustainability, and other updates to shareholders and to receive feedback on key topics.
+Below is a graphical representation of our annual engagement practices with shareholders: